aymen-mouelhi/get-started-with-r/chapter2.md

 # Create numeric vector (a discrete variable)
 y=c(1,4,3,5,5,6,3,6,3,5,3,5,1,5,1,6,3,4,6)

-# Plot the frequency distribution of y
+#[DIY] Plot the frequency distribution of y

 # You can use "hist()" function to do the same
 hist(y)

-# However, plotting factor of a cariable makes sense only in certain cases
+# However, ploting factor of a cariable makes sense only in certain cases
 # Create a numeric vector of a continuous variable
 z=c(2.1,3,4.2,8,4.1,7,14,13.3,15.2,19.2,5.8,6,4.1,8.9,14.5,16.7,3.1,1.4,2.3,5.1)

-# Plot and compare frequency distributions with both "plot(as.factor())" and "hist()" functions
+#[DIY] Plot and compare frequency distributions with both "plot(as.factor())" and "hist()" functions